WSIS Forum 2022: Designing A Sustainable Future

 Alpesh Shah, furthered this discussion on 31 May 2022, during the High-level Strategic Dialogue with Partners on ICTs for Well-Being, Inclusion, and Resilience: WSIS Cooperation for Accelerating Progress on the Sustainable Development Goals.
 The Senior Director of Global Business Strategy & Intelligence, IEEE SA, covered the critical trends we should be considering with respect to children and technological advancements including:

-• children lack the legal status of adults and are vulnerable to the misuse of their data.
+• Children lack the legal status of adults and are vulnerable to the misuse of their data.

-• advancements in technologies such as metaverse include meetup functionality.
+• Advancements in technologies such as metaverse include meetup functionality.

-• artificial use of video, voice, and media present extensible surveillance and bullying opportunities.
+• Artificial use of video, voice, and media present extensible surveillance and bullying opportunities.

-• privacy and cybersecurity considerations.
+• Privacy and cybersecurity considerations.

 Shah outlined the role the global standardization body, IEEE plays in support of improving children’s digital experiences.
 For example, developing the Age Appropriate Design Framework IEEE 2089™ Standard led by experts from 5Rights Foundation, Lego, UNICEF, Arizona State University, and many others offers best practices for age-appropriate design.
 Additionally, the recently released IEEE SA Children’s Online/Offline Case Studies highlight companies that have implemented many of the approaches.
-IEEE contributions also include training, education, standards, neutral experts, and its AI Ethics Certification program, CertifAIEdTM, for assessing ethics of autonomous intelligent systems (AIS).
+IEEE contributions also include training, education, standards, neutral experts, and its AI Ethics Certification program, IEEE CertifAIEd™, for assessing ethics of autonomous intelligent systems (AIS).

 Other Special Tracks at WSIS Forum 2022 Included: